 These public health crises are affecting everyone, school stops, loss of a job, and, unsteadiness of economic situations.
 That is why it is important to cooperate with the government right now.
-Below are some of the suggestions and advice that will help us to guard ourselves at this time of COVID-19 pandemic.
+Below are some of the suggestions and advice that will help us to guard ourselves at this time of the COVID-19 pandemic.

-Drinking warm water with an organic apple cider and lemon juice is a good way to alkalize your body.
+Drinking warm water with organic apple cider and lemon juice is a good way to alkalize your body.

 Since we are still allowed to buy food in the supermarket, I always got a chance to get some fresh fruits that is important for improving the immune system.
 But, remember to wash fruits and vegetables thoroughly with running water.

-What are some Tips to Reduce the Risk of COVID-19
+What are some Tips to Reduce the Risk of COVID-19 Pandemic

 These are some of the tips that will help us to fight against this COVID 19.
 Some of the important reminders that were given by the government are:

 - good hygiene- this includes washing your hands regularly with soap and clean water.
-If there is no access for flowing water, carry a hand sanitizer in your bag.
+If there is no access to flowing water, carry a hand sanitizer in your bag.
 I often put one in the car so wherever I go I’ll always have it with me.
-Use tissue paper when you cough and throw in the bin right after you cough.
+Use tissue paper when you cough and throw it in the bin right after you cough.
 Avoid the habit of touching your face.
-When you are in the supermarket, they provide a section where the customer can sanitize their trolley, usually in the entrance.
+When you are in the supermarket, they provide a section where the customer can sanitize their trolley, usually at the entrance.

 - social distancing- We’re encouraged to have 1-2 meters away from someone that is not in our bubble.
 This can reduce the spread of this virus.
 Some countries that are mostly affected by this virus observe social distancing strictly.
-No more social gatherings, especially with the big events that involves a crowd of people.
+No more social gatherings, especially with the big events that involve a crowd of people.
 Some choose to work from home and use a video call to organize important meetings.

 - self-isolation- Those who are experiencing coronavirus symptoms are advised to self -isolate.
 Symptoms like persistent coughing with problems in breathing, fever over 37.8°C. If you are living with someone that showed symptoms must self-isolate.